janlelis/unicode-categories/README.md

 ### Regex Matching

 If you have a string and want to match a substring/character from a specific Unicode block, you actually won't need this gem.
-Instead, you can use the [Regexp Unicode Property Syntax `\p{}`](http://ruby-doc.org/core-2.3.0/Regexp.html#class-Regexp-label-Character+Properties):
+Instead, you can use the [Regexp Unicode Property Syntax `\p{}`](http://ruby-doc.org/core/Regexp.html#class-Regexp-label-Character+Properties):

 ```ruby
 "Find decimal numbers (like 2 or 3) within a string".scan(/\p{Nd}+/) # => ["2", "3"]
 ```

+See [Idiosyncratic Ruby: Proper Unicoding](https://idiosyncratic-ruby.com/41-proper-unicoding.html) for more info.

 ### List of General Categories